kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.leaveGroup(onSuccess, onError)`

 Tries to leave the group (actually a group result) it has previously joined.
 The group channel is not closed in this function - it's closed from the JATOS' side.
+It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the leaving.

 * _param {optional Function} onSuccess_ - Function to be called after the group is left
 * _param {optional Function} onError_ - Function to be called in case of error
+* _@return {jQuery.Deferred}_

 ### `jatos.reassignGroup(onSuccess, onFail)`